 Once the cutting has been taken they are a couple of ways you can prepare it before placing it in the rooting medium.
 The easiest method is to keep the leaf intact.
 With a knife make several slashes across the underside of the leaf vein.

 Press the leaf, with the cuttings face down, gently onto the rooting medium.
 Use small pebbles or weights to hold the leaf in place.

 Alternatively, you can cut the leaf into sections.
 Each section should have a primary vein.
 Place each section in the rooting medium, ensuring the veins are at least partially covered.

 Your rooting medium should be a soiless mix such as vermiculite or perlite.
 Peat moss can also be used.
 Potting soil may be too rich in nutrients.
 This can rot the leaves and burn any developing roots.
 Fill a plastic cup or other clear container with your chosen medium.
 Moisten the soil, it should be completely damp, not soggy.

 After positioning your leaves put the container in a plastic bag.
 This helps to maintain humidity levels, encouraging roots to form.
 Place in a light position, away from direct sun.
 Regularly check the medium, ensuring it remains moist.
 Eventually plantlets will begin to grow.

 When the plantlets have formed at least several leaves and a root system, gently remove them from the leaf.
 Plant each plantlet in a small pot filled with moist, well-draining potting medium.
 Allow the plant to grow on, caring for it as you would a larger Rex begonia.

-Rex begonia plants have a reputation for being difficult plants but their eye-catching foliage means that they are well worth the effort.
+Rex begonia has a reputation for being difficult but their eye-catching foliage means that they are well worth the effort.
 Like other houseplants, such as Christmas Cacti or African Violets, once you know how to care for a Rex Begonia plant they are pleasingly easy to grow.
 Best grown in containers or as houseplants, this is a stunning way to add interest and color to your home.